 An Introductory Guide to OSA (Obstructive Sleep Apnea)

-Sleep apnea is a condition that around 22 million Americans suffer from.
+Sleep apnea is a sleep disorder that around 22 million Americans suffer from.
 Sufferers of this condition aren’t able to get a good night’s sleep cause their breathing stops when they try to go to bed.

 Sleep is an essential part of our lives.
 Studies have shown that individuals who didn’t get a good night’s sleep had significantly more health problems than those who slept well .

-Obstructive sleep apnea (OSA medical abbreviation) is one of the leading causes of sleep apnea.
+Obstructive sleep apnea (OSA) is one of the leading causes of sleep apnea.
 It is estimated that around 80 % of Americans that suffer from this condition go undiagnosed .
-If you or one of your family members suffers from this condition, you know how deliberating it can be.
+If you or one of your family members suffers from this condition, you know how debilitating it can be.

 Although the only way to cure this disease is to go into surgery, not all people will be able to fix their sleep apnea.
 The treatment methods depend entirely on the severity of the condition.
 Currently, there are many therapeutic methods that you can use to alleviate the symptoms.

 The first step to treating any illness is to learn about it.
-We’ve tailored this article specifically to help people that don’t know much about OSA sleep apnea.
+We’ve tailored this article specifically to help people that don’t know much about the management of obstructive sleep apnea.

 What is OSA?

-OSA, a medical abbreviation for Obstructive Sleep Apnea, is a condition in which the airway gets obstructed when you try to lay down to sleep.
+OSA, a medical abbreviation for Obstructive Sleep Apnea, is a sleep-related breathing disorder in which the upper airway gets obstructed when you try to lay down to sleep which causes abnormalities in your sleep patterns.
 Let’s take a quick look at the respiratory system to understand this condition a bit better.

 Your breathing system starts in your nasal canal and moves down into your lungs through this tube called a trachea.
 Then an exchange of gases happens in your lungs, and you exhale carbon dioxide, which your body doesn’t need.
-Now in OSA, the back of your nasal canal gets blocked when you lie down.
+Now if you suffer from OSA, airflow is blocked or "obstructed" from reaching the back of the nasal canal.

-This prevents you from breathing properly, and as a result of this, it’s impossible to sleep properly.
+This prevents you from breathing properly due to the collapsibility of the throat muscles, and as a result of this, it’s impossible to sleep properly.